Conformal Scattering of Maxwell Potentials: Introduction

-In the present paper we construct a complete conformal scattering theory for Maxwell \emph{potentials} on a class of non-stationary curved spacetimes which may contain matter.
-These background spacetimes---which we refer to as CSCD spacetimes---are constructed using the gluing theorems of Corvino, Schoen, Chrus\'ciel and Delay \cite{Corvino2000,CorvinoSchoen2006,ChruscielDelay2002,ChruscielDelay2003}, possess regular (but not $\mathcal{C}^\infty$) null and timelike infinities, and are diffeomorphic to the Schwarzschild spacetime in a neighbourhood of $i^0$.
 The difficulties in extending the constructions of \cite{MasonNicolas2004} to Maxwell potentials are twofold.
 First, the question of gauge choice must be addressed, and second, the Goursat problem for the resulting equations must be solved.
-For the latter, we make use of Bär--Wafo's extension \cite{BarWafo2015} to spatially non-compact spacetimes of a theorem due to H\"ormander \cite{Hormander1990}, which ensures that a solution to the linear characteristic initial value problem can be obtained with no loss of regularity.
+For the latter, we make use of Bär--Wafo's extension \cite{BarWafo2015} to spatially non-compact spacetimes of a theorem due to H\"ormander \cite{Hormander1990}, which ensures that a solution to the characteristic initial value problem for linear wave equations can be obtained with no loss of regularity.
 We solve the Goursat problem in two stages, first solving in a neighbourhood of timelike infinity, and then near the rest of null infinity.
 For our spaces of scattering data the solution near $i^\pm$ is pure gauge, but non-zero at $i^\pm$.
 For the former problem, in the general case we construct a Lorenz-like gauge which involves an additional residual gauge fixing condition on null infinity, and allows one to define a complete set of scattering data for the potential.
 Roughly, the residual gauge fixing condition corresponds to the vanishing of the transverse derivative of the component of the potential parallel to the generators of $\scri$.
+This Lorenz-like gauge reduces to a first-order ODE on $\scri$, which may be integrated and yields an integration constant.
+We believe this constant to be related to the memory effect.

+We work on a class of background spacetimes which we refer to as CSCD spacetimes.
+These spacetimes are constructed using the initial data gluing theorems of Corvino, Schoen, Chrus\'ciel and Delay \cite{Corvino2000,CorvinoSchoen2006,ChruscielDelay2002,ChruscielDelay2003} and Friedrich's theorem for the semi-global stability of Minkowski space \cite{Friedrich1986}, possess regular (but not $\mathcal{C}^\infty$) null and timelike infinities, and are diffeomorphic to the Schwarzschild spacetime in a neighbourhood of $i^0$.